Jackson Hole Traveler - Visitor Guide

 Bonus!
 Where to Read a Book

 Nothing like a rainy day to enjoy a great read, but complement that with several cozy places that are very Jackson Hole.
 Start at the Valley Bookstore on Broadway just off Town Square and ask your friendly local booksellers for a few recommendations.
-On the West Bank a must is the Wilson Book Gallery Then, choose from spots like the Jackson Lake Lodge's "Great Room," which takes in sweeping views of the Tetons from the comfort of a lodge and its surrounding restaurants, the Mural Room and the Pioneer Grill.
+You can also choose from spots like the Jackson Lake Lodge's "Great Room," which takes in sweeping views of the Tetons from the comfort of a lodge and its surrounding restaurants, the Mural Room and the Pioneer Grill.
 The reading room at the Laurance S. Rockefeller Preserve is a more intimate setting and offers the option to take a walk between downpours.

 Staying close to town?
 Get your table, favorite espresso and a tasty pastry all queued up at Snake River Roasting Cafe., or Persephone Bakery.